 - The ICD system is comprised of pacing/sensing electrodes, defibrillation electrodes, and a pulse generator.

 - Most current ICD systems utilize one, two, or three transvenous leads placed via the axillary, subclavian, or cephalic vein, with attachment to a pulse generator in the subcutaneous tissue in the infraclavicular anterior chest wall.

-- DFT testing is generally performed at the time of device implantation in patients receiving a subcutaneous ICD and is reasonable in patients undergoing a right pectoral ICD implantation or ICD pulse generator changes (on either right or left side).
-However, DFT testing is not required and can be omitted in patients undergoing a left pectoral transvenous ICD implantation with a right ventricular apical lead that is functioning appropriately.
+- DFT testing is generally performed during device implantation in patients receiving a subcutaneous ICD.
+It is reasonable in patients undergoing a right pectoral ICD implantation or ICD pulse generator changes (either right or left side).
+However, DFT testing is not required and can be omitted in patients undergoing a left pectoral transvenous ICD implantation with a right ventricular apical lead functioning appropriately.